 ss Rotterdam

-The ss Rotterdam ship was constructed by the Rotterdamsche Droogdok Maatschappij NV (RDM) company and stands as the largest transatlantic passenger ship built in the Netherlands.
-It served as the flagship of the Holland-America Line from 1959.
+The ss Rotterdam was built by the company Rotterdamsche Droogdok Maatschappij NV (RDM) and is the largest passenger ocean liner ever constructed in the Netherlands.
+It was the flagship of the Holland-America Line from 1959.

 ss Rotterdam ship